futureofcoding/futureofcoding.org/slack-readme.md

 ## About

 The Slack is loosely connected to the Future of Coding podcast -- people hear about it there and sometimes discuss episodes -- but it&#39;s only one of many, many common touch points for the community, including Bret Victor, Douglas Engelbart, Alan Kay, Fred Brooks, HCI, HARC, Eve...
+For a fuller list of relevant people, topics, and links, check out [Chris Novello's _Computer Utopias_ curriculum](http://chrisnovello.com/teaching/risd/computer-utopias/) (particularly Week 3 &amp; 4).

 ## Purposes